Product API Pricing Docs Sign in Build my Agent

 APIs (Application Programming Interfaces) have become the foundation of modern digital infrastructure.
 From powering mobile apps to enabling seamless business integrations, APIs are essential.
 But despite their critical role, a large portion of valuable data on the internet remains out of reach.
+So, how much data do APIs really expose?
+And more importantly, why does so much still remain inaccessible?

 The API Landscape: A Mixed Picture